 What is a Cycle Mission?

 A Cycle Mission is a sequential mission flow where each person sees whether the work is waiting, active, completed, returned, or fully done.
-It establishes absolute clarity on who owns the next move.
+It gives the team a clear sense of who owns the next move.

 Eliminating Handoff Confusion

-A Cycle Mission formalizes this sequence.
-It treats the entire process as a single, trackable entity that moves smoothly from one team member to the next.
+A Cycle Mission formalizes that sequence.
+It treats the work as one shared flow, moving from one teammate to the next without losing the larger context.

 The Five Mission States